quassy/elementary-apps/_posts/2014-10-19-Calculator.md

   - Freya
 ---

-*As of 2015-03-21 the [last commit](https://code.launchpad.net/elementarycalculator) was on 2014-10-23.
-The project might be dead.
+*As of 2015-03-21 the [last commit](https://code.launchpad.net/elementarycalculator) was on 2014-10-23, the project might be dead.
 By now elementary features [Pantheon Calculator](/Pantheon Calcultor) as a new default and native calculator.*